Finding the Right Property for a Knock Down Rebuild

 Development control plans vary widely from state to state and from council to council, so your most important homework is to find out what’s allowed in your suburb, your street and on your particular block.
 You can’t always rebuild a house to the same footprint, height and bulk as the pre-existing home, or the neighbouring homes.
 Rules around set-backs and height limits change- the house you’re knocking down may not be allowed to be built today.
 Think of it like swimming pool rules in the 70s vs today.

-Flood-prone areas may require a home to be built on bearers and joists rather than a slab on-ground, while bushfire zones will come with a set of council requirements around fire-retardant materials, particularly windows and doors, that generally increase the cost of your build.
+Flood-prone areas may require a home to be built on bearers and joists rather than a slab on-ground, while bushfire rated zones will come with a set of council requirements around fire-retardant materials, particularly windows and doors, that generally increase the cost of your build.
 Blocks less than 500 square metres also require you to consider neighbouring properties, affecting what you build and where you site the house too.
 You can review title documents and request a property report online, and can be further clarified in person without cost at your local council.

 Not sure where to start?
 No problem- that’s what we’re here for.